 - The Norman O. and Leone N. Protsman Bell Tower erected in 1992. - The Frank Cantey Softball Field dedicated in 1999. - The original Hardee Chapel was built in 1973 and dedicated to Mrs. Claire Hardee Parramore.
 It, along with several other buildings including Van H. Priest Auditorium, was destroyed by a tornado which swept the campus in 1988.
-The Hardee Center was built to replace the Hardee Chapel in 1993 and remodeled into the Hardee Center for the Arts in 2009. - The College Preparatory Education/Mathematics Classrooms Building, built in 1959, was originally named the A.J.
+The Hardee Center was built to replace the Hardee Chapel in 1993 and remodeled into the Hardee Center for the Arts in 2009. - The Developmental Education/Mathematics Classrooms Building, built in 1959, was originally named the A.J.
 Hargrove Science Building.
-It was renovated and renamed in 2008.
+It was renovated and renamed in 2008. - The Florida Collection, housed in the Marshall W. Hamilton Library was dedicated to the memory of Joe Akerman, professor of history at NFCC from 1965 2009.
+A memorial plaque was unveiled and the collection renamed the Joseph Alexander Akerman, Jr. Florida Collection on April 21st, 2013.